alien-redfish/eastingsnorthingstolatlong/README.md

 As well as Python3 and PyQt5 the following are needed to be installed:

+sudo pip3 install PyQt5

 sudo pip3 install OSGridConverter

 sudo pip3 install PyQtWebEngine

 sudo pip3 install folium

+If you get an error about sip then please run sudo pip3 install PyQt5-sip -U

+#To run
+cd to extracted directory and run python3 screen.py